Challenges for Mass Adoption of IoT – Security and Standardization

 The world of Internet of Things (IoT) fascinates me for its potential to impact everyday life by extracting the immense power hidden within data and inference based actions.
 IoT infrastructure is a complex dynamic network of diverse intelligent devices, leading to interoperability and privacy issues.
 Data could be very privy and the implications of misuse so high that this disincentivizes users.
 The scale of deployment and diversity of devices, data types and infrastructure demands a strong standard for effective deployment and economics.
 As a solution architect, I would like to discuss the security risks and maturity of existing standards and possible solutions for a meaningful IoT solution.

-IoT devices and services comprise of data collection, analysis and inference based actions.
+Internet of Things devices and services comprise of data collection, analysis and inference based actions.
 The value IoT brings is through the scale of solution, something like economies of scale in a business sense.
 A set of sensors monitoring human lives might help in reducing health care costs through early warning, or a set of sensors inside vehicles can help reduce traffic jams and create an efficient transport system, thereby reducing fuel costs.
 Two concerns that stand out among others for IoT implementation are data security and inter-operability.
 Who among the entrenched solution provides contributes how much to provide the required data security?
 Is it the silicon vendor, network infrastructure provider, or data aggregator and analyzer?
 How much between hardware and software?
 Does the cost of security displace the value of IoT?
 These questions are only partially answered today.
 Silicon vendors provide security solutions like AES encryption, dedicated security controllers, secure boot, turnkey authentication solutions etc. Network infrastructure providers provide security solutions like reputation analysis, malware protection, and cyber security across network, endpoints, web and email.
 Additional security solutions include secure booting, access control, device authentication, firewall and deep packet inspection, secure updates and patches.

 Research anticipates that there will be 212 billion connected devices by 2020.
 Whatever the numbers, this scale requires strong standards and process for a meaningful implementation without cacophony.
 Some of the questions that need to be addressed are how deep should the standard go?
 Should the inter-operability be at the physical layer or upper layers?